 Apply as a tourist

 The profit gained by tourists will support the Besh Barmag Bird Migration Count financially.
-Furthermore, we offer guided tours in the upcoming autumn and winter and you can request individually arranged short trip as well.
-The profit will support the count.

 Interested?
 Of course you are!